 For starters, there’s no buffet here – everything, from the freshly-baked granola to the eggs benedict, pancakes and even dim sum, is made to order for you.
-I feel like most people choose one thing for breakfast perhaps with a little something light (like fresh fruits or yogurt…), I chose three things for breakfast – partly because I didn’t know which one to pick but mostly out of greed.
+I feel like most people choose one thing for breakfast perhaps with a little something light (like fresh fruits or yoghurt…), I chose three things for breakfast – partly because I didn’t know which one to pick but mostly out of greed.
 Again, it was glorious!
-For this reason alone, I decided to set at least 1 hour every day to properly enjoy breakfast here.
+For this reason alone, I decided to spend at least 1 hour every day to properly enjoy breakfast here.
 But enough about breakfast – let’s get on with exploring the city!

 Again, it was glorious!
-For this reason alone, I decided to set at least 1 hour every day to properly enjoy breakfast here.
+For this reason alone, I decided to spend at least 1 hour every day to properly enjoy breakfast here.
 But enough about breakfast – let’s get on with exploring the city!

 Now, one of my favourite things about Vancouver (and a huge reason why I genuinely want to live in this city) is that it has the best of both worlds.
 It’s a city that is truly fun and exciting – the way most global cities are, to be fair but where it trumps most other cities is how within minutes, you can be lost in nature.

 This, by and large, is the REAL reason why anyone would want to visit and indeed live in Vancouver! 😁

 You never have to sacrifice one thing for the other – the balance here is truly incredible.
 (Yes, I know a lot of cities have parks but even with those parks you’re still very well aware that you’re in a park in a city – with Vancouver, even the city disappears once you step into nature).